John Richard Clark Hall: Writing career

 Beginning shortly before he became a barrister, and continuing until shortly before his death, Hall wrote seven books alongside several shorter works.
 The first two, A Concise Anglo-Saxon Dictionary and Beowulf and the Fight at Finnsburg: A Translation into Modern English Prose, quickly became authoritative works that went through four editions each.
 Hall's third book, a translation of Swedish essays on Beowulf by Knut Stjerna, was similarly influential.
-Hall's later works were Christian themed, including two published by the Society for Promoting Christian Knowledge.
+Hall's later works were Christian-themed, including two published by the Society for Promoting Christian Knowledge.

 A Concise Anglo-Saxon Dictionary

 Hall's dictionary of Old English, subtitled For the Use of Students, quickly became a widely used work upon its publication in 1894.
 The work, issued four years before the final volume of An Anglo-Saxon Dictionary by Joseph Bosworth and Thomas Northcote Toller, filled the need of a complete Old English dictionary.
 "At last", wrote The Guardian, "we have a complete Anglo-Saxon dictionary, complete from A to the very end of the alphabet."
 Two years later, the publication of Henry Sweet's A Student's Dictionary of Anglo-Saxon provided a second modern compact dictionary.
 After Bosworth–Toller was completed in 1898, A Concise Anglo-Saxon Dictionary continued to serve prominently as an introductory, if smaller, resource; Hall, Bosworth–Toller, and Sweet were all eventually superseded by The Dictionary of Old English, issued by the University of Toronto starting in 1986.

 The first edition of the dictionary attempted to ease access by ordering entries by the words as they were actually spelt in common editions of Old English texts, and critics noted that this introduced its own share of confusion.
 Hall eliminated this approach in a 1916 second edition, acknowledging that this "was admittedly an unscientific [approach], and opened the door to a good many errors and inconsistencies".
 Thenceforth he adopted the conventional method of using "normalised" entry words.
-Hall also began indicating words found only in poetical texts and providing the source of words recorded only once, and added cross-references to corresponding entries in the Oxford English Dictionary, then underway.
+Hall also began indicating words found only in poetical texts, providing the source of words recorded only once, and adding cross-references to corresponding entries in the Oxford English Dictionary, then underway.
 The edition was "markedly superior to the first edition" according to a reviewer for Modern Philology, and according to Frederick Klaeber, its "outward make-up is almost an ideal one".
 In Journal of Education, a reviewer termed it "the most modern treatment of the most ancient usage of our language".

 A third and significantly expanded edition of the dictionary followed in 1931; according to Francis Peabody Magoun, it was "to all intents and purposes [a] completely new edition", and "a notable monument to the memory of its author", who died the year of publication.
 A fourth edition—a reprinting with a supplement by the philologist Herbert Dean Meritt—came in 1960.
-This was reprinted by the University of Toronto Press starting in 1984, and is still in print as of 2021.
+This was reprinted by the University of Toronto Press starting in 1984, and is still in print as of 2024.